madprops/gifmaker/README.md

 ---wordfile="/path/to/words.txt"
 ```

-It will use that same as with `--words`
+It will use word lines the same as with `--words`.

 ---